Joseph-R/joe_random/TI4.md

 Tips for your first game:
 * **Focus on the objectives!**  - Objectives are the boss.
 TI:4 is not a wargame or even an area control/king of the hill game, although it has dynamics of each.
 It's a race to score the most victory points the fastest.
 Keep your eye on the prize!
-* Diplomacy and Trade - Find a buddy!
-You'll have an easier game if you find at least one neighbor/trade partner willing to wash your commodities and (hopefully) take steps to establish a peaceful border.
+* **Diplomacy and Trade - Find a buddy!**  You'll have an easier game if you find at least one neighbor/trade partner willing to wash your commodities and (hopefully) take steps to establish a peaceful border.
 Consider who you might want to exchange Support for the Throne points with early on, especially if there is an odd number of players at the table.
-* **Recommended Factions for New Players** - We recommend lower complexity factions to new players.
-Some of these are the strongest in the game.
+* Factions - We recommend lower complexity factions for your first game.
 Their straightforward mechanics and timing windows reduce cognitive load, freeing new players to learn the game and play their best vs learning a high complexity faction's wonky abilities.
-    * Argent Flight, Barony, Empyrean, Hacan, Jol Nar, L1Z1X, Naaz-Rokha, Nomad, Sol, Xxcha
+    * **Recommended Factions for New Players** - Argent Flight, Barony, Empyrean, Hacan, Jol Nar, L1Z1X, Naaz-Rokha, Nomad, Sol, Xxcha
 * Tech - Movement is key for objectives, so keep an eye on blue tech and unit upgrades that grant movement.
 Vanilla TI:4 guides leaned heavily into blue tech, but in Prophecy of Kings AI Dev and Psychoarcheology open up unit upgrade paths that had not previosuly been accessible.
     * Also keep an eye on your faction specific tech/unit upgrades.
 Some are junk.
 Some are game/faction defining.
 Don't be afraid to ask if you need help.
 * Combat - Where diplomacy ends, ass kicking begins!